haskus/haskus-manual/source/system/programming/graphics/tutorial/double_buffering.rst

    sysFork "Render loop" (renderLoop False 0)

-When we execute this second example, the displayed frame is always fully rendered and we don't get the flikering effect.
+When we execute this second example, the displayed frame is always fully rendered and we don't get the flickering effect.